Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • In artificially created synthetic products.

-So, we found out that for high-quality digestion and assimilation of nutrients, you need to eat food rich in enzymes, that is, fresh and not synthetic.
+So, we found out that for high-quality digestion and absorption of nutrients, you need to eat food rich in enzymes, that is, fresh and not synthetic.

-Probably, meat lovers here will be puzzled by the order: what to do with the usual dishes?
-And where to get the protein?
+Probably, meat lovers here will be quite puzzled: what to do with familiar dishes?
+And where do you get protein?

-Adherents of a carnivorous raw food diet are few.
-These usually include people living in the far north, where plant food is difficult to find.
+There are quite a few adherents of a carnivorous raw food diet.
+These, as a rule, include people living in the far north, where plant food is difficult to find.
 By the way, the life expectancy of such raw foodists is relatively short.

-As for protein, its daily requirement is quite small - somewhere around 40-50 grams per adult per day.
+As for protein, its daily requirement is quite small - about 40-50 grams per adult per day.
 This can be replenished with plant foods.

-Have you read the revelations of the blogger Raisin yet?
+Haven't you read the revelations of blogger Izyum yet?
 I recommend to read.

-By engaging in a raw food diet and consuming only fresh, "live" food, we release our body's enzymes from excessive overload.
-Once released, they begin to work hard and ... completely cleanse our body.
+By practicing a raw food diet and consuming only fresh, “live” food, we free our body’s enzymes from excessive overload.
+Once released, they begin to work hard and... completely cleanse our body.

-• Improvement of all human systems and organs, improvement of their work;
+• Improving the health of all human systems and organs, improving their functioning;

-• An increase in the reserve of strength - the energy is simply rushing out of the body;
+• Increasing the reserve of strength - energy simply rushes out of the body;

 • Increased heat transfer;

-• Strengthening of immunity, as a result, a cure for "incurable" diseases.
+• Strengthening the immune system, as a result, curing “incurable” diseases.

-The body transforms before our eyes - the skin color improves, endurance increases, neuroses and depressive states disappear.
+The body is transformed before our eyes - skin color improves, endurance increases, neuroses and depressive states disappear.

-Raisin has written about this very well.
-In just 3-4 years, eating only fruits and nuts, a person achieved success in bodybuilding (even what!), Completely stopped getting sick, although before ARVI was 10 times a year, he increased his temperature exchange so much that he began to go to one shirt even at zero degrees.
+Izyum wrote about this very well.
+In just 3-4 years, eating only fruits and nuts, a person achieved success in bodybuilding (what more!), completely stopped getting sick, although previously there were ARVI 10 times a year, increased his temperature exchange so much that he began to go to one T-shirt even at zero degrees.

-N. Kurdyumov in his book "About health" writes that raw foodists are characterized by a state when they achieve unity with nature.
-This means that wherever a person is, he will be able to feed himself: the stomach becomes such that it can digest any food (except perhaps nails), the need for calories decreases (saturation comes from one apple or a handful of berries).
+N. Kurdyumov in his book “About Health” writes that raw foodists are characterized by a state when they achieve unity with nature.
+This means that wherever a person is, he will be able to feed himself: the stomach becomes such that it can digest any food (except perhaps nails), the need for calories decreases (satiation comes from one apple or a handful of berries).

 With the help of a raw food diet, you can get rid of many diseases: obesity, heart disease, myopia, neurological conditions.
-Even cancerous tumors...
-The latter is explained by the fact that all the same enzymes, as true fighters for the health of their owner, begin to expel all diseased cells from the body, destroy the affected ones.
+Even curable cancerous tumors.
+The latter is explained by the fact that the same enzymes, as true fighters for the health of their owner, begin to expel all diseased cells from the body and destroy the affected ones.

 Start

 After some deliberation, you finally decided to become a raw foodist.
 Where to begin?
-Put your thoughts in order!
+Get your thoughts in order!

-Take a piece of paper and write down what goals you want to achieve, what diseases to be cured of by stopping eating cooked food.
-This is important because at first, switching to a different diet will require serious efforts from you.
-The motivation must be strong.
+Take a piece of paper and write down what goals you want to achieve, what diseases you want to be cured of by stopping eating cooked food.
+This is important, because at first, switching to a different diet will require serious effort from you.
+Motivation must be strong.

-The most common mistake of raw foodists who are just embarking on this path is to abruptly abandon all the usual dishes with the transition to a raw mono diet.
-An organism that is not ready for such changes can rebel.
+The most common mistake made by raw foodists just embarking on this path is to abruptly give up all their usual foods and switch to a raw mono diet.
+An organism that is not ready for such changes may rebel.

-Another mistake is the wrong calculation of calories.
-Fruits and vegetables are less nutritious than meat, for example.
-Until the body is accustomed to a more rational digestion of food, it is necessary to monitor the energy balance, not allowing complete exhaustion.
-You can read about how to count calories correctly.
+Another mistake is calculating calories incorrectly.
+Fruits and vegetables are lower in calories than meat, for example.
+Until the body is accustomed to more rational digestion of food, you should monitor the energy balance, preventing complete depletion.
+You can read about how to correctly count calories.

-As in any new business, there are other pitfalls and non-obvious obstacles here.
+As with any new business, there are other pitfalls and unobvious obstacles.

-To reduce the number of self-filled cones will help to obtain information in advance from knowledgeable people...
-And a regular dietitian will not always help you.
+Preliminary receipt of information from knowledgeable people.
+And an ordinary nutritionist will not always help you.
 We need a practitioner who specializes in this particular topic.
-Improper use of such a powerful tool as a raw food diet can bring you not only benefits, but also harm.
+Incorrect use of such a powerful tool as a raw food diet can bring you not only benefit but also harm.

-In order to get a more detailed understanding of the subject of a raw food diet, I advise you to read a small book by P. Sebastianovich "Why are cows are predators" with a detailed description of the basic ideas and rules of a raw food diet.
-Well, if you have already decided to become a raw foodist, take advantage of the experience of the practice.
-Denis Terentyev, a raw foodist with five years of experience, scrupulously studying the theory of the issue, has developed a special course for beginners "System for the effective transition to a raw food diet"
+In order to get a more detailed understanding of the subject of raw food diet, I advise you to read a short book by P. Sebastianovich "Why are cows predators" with a detailed description of the basic ideas and rules of the raw food diet.
+Well, if you have already decided to become a raw foodist, take advantage of the experience of a practitioner.
+Denis Terentyev, a raw foodist with five years of experience, who meticulously studies the theory of the issue, has developed a special course for beginners “A system for effective transition to a raw food diet”

-A raw food diet is a transition to another level of self-awareness and nutrition.
-This is new-found health, a surge of strength and clear thoughts in my head.
-The body itself will know what it needs and what it shouldn't eat.
-In other words, this is a transition to natural natural nutrition, originally intended for humans.
+Raw food diet is a transition to another level of self-awareness and nutrition.
+This is newfound health, a surge of strength and clear thoughts in the head.
+The body itself will know what it needs and what it should not eat.
+In other words, this is a transition to natural nutrition, originally intended for humans.

 Be healthy!

-I will look forward to your comments and feedback, subscribe to the news so as not to miss the next articles.
+I will look forward to your comments and reviews, subscribe to the news so as not to miss the next articles.

-A raw food diet is a fashionable way of eating today, preaching the idea that food becomes dead when it is processed at high temperatures.
+The raw food diet, a fashionable way of eating today, preaches the idea that food becomes dead when it is processed at high temperatures.

-This means that raw foodists are the only category of people who fully enrich their body with useful substances, eating properly, in accordance with human nature.
+This means that raw foodists are the only category of people who fully enrich their body with useful substances by eating properly, in accordance with human nature.

 In traditional cooking, there are many ways to prepare food without using heat treatment by boiling, frying or baking.
-Since ancient times, harvesting fruits, berries and mushrooms for the winter has been carried out by salting, pickling, and drying.
-Dried fish, salted lard, balyk, sauerkraut and cucumbers are a popular food of an ordinary person, which omnivorous raw food eaters will not disdain.
-A raw food diet is also veggie, G. Carringston for the first time on scientific level proved the benefits of eating exclusively raw agricultural products.
+Since ancient times, the preparation of fruits, berries and mushrooms for the winter was carried out by pickling, pickling, and drying.
+Dried fish, salted lard, balyk, sauerkraut and cucumbers are a popular food for the average person, which omnivorous raw foodists will not disdain.
+Raw food diets can also be vegetarian, G. Carringston was the first to scientific level proved the benefits of eating exclusively raw agricultural products.

-A raw food diet is a special way of eating, in which food is consumed:
+Raw food diet is a special way of eating in which the following foods are consumed:

 • NOT boiled.